Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Data-Generating Processes

+For the fully synthetic datasets, we generate networks consisting of 10,000 nodes for training, validation, and testing.
+For BA Sim, we generate $d$ features for each node from a standard normal distribution: $x_i^j \sim \mathcal{N}(0, 1), j=1,\dots,d$ (following the literature, we set $d = 10$) and use the Barabási-Albert random network model \citep{barabasi1999emergence} to generate the network structure (we set the number of edges added per new node to 2).
+For Homophily Sim, we first sample 10,000 feature vectors from a standard multivariate normal distribution and compute pairwise cosine similarities $s_{ij}$.
+An edge is created when

+Starting from $\mu=0.80$, we adjust $\mu$ until the average degree is within 0.1 of the target value 4.
+Each node is then connected to its most similar node.

-For the fully synthetic datasets, we first generate $d$ features from a standard normal distribution: $x_i^j \sim \mathcal{N}(0, 1), j=1,\dots,d$.
-For the semi-synthetic datasets (Flickr and BC), we follow \citet{jiang2022estimating} to partition each network into training, validation, and test sets using METIS \citep{karypis1998fast}.
-Then, following \citet{guo2020learning,jiang2022estimating}, we use Latent Dirichlet Allocation \citep{blei2003latent} to reduce the sparse features to a lower-dimensional representation.
-Following the literature, we set the feature dimensionality to $d=10$.
-More details on the network size of these two datasets are provided in \Cref{tab:datasets}.
+For the semi-synthetic datasets (Flickr, BC, and Coauthor-CS \citep{shchur2019pitfallsgraphneuralnetwork}), we follow \citet{jiang2022estimating} to partition each network into training, validation, and test sets using METIS \citep{karypis1998fast}.
+Following \citet{guo2020learning} and \citet{jiang2022estimating}, we then use Latent Dirichlet Allocation \citep{blei2003latent} to reduce the sparse features to a lower-dimensional representation (again setting $d=10$ following the literature).
+More details on the networks for these semi-synthetic datasets are provided in \Cref{tab:datasets}.

-For the fully synthetic datasets, we generate the network structure as follows.
-For the simulated BA dataset (BA Sim), each network of 5,000 nodes (i.e., training, validation, and test) is simulated based on the Barabási-Albert random network model \citep{barabasi1999emergence}.
-The hyperparameter $m$ is set to 2.
-For the simulated homophilous dataset (Homophily Sim), homophilous networks with 5,000 nodes are generated based on the cosine similarity between the feature vectors of all node pairs in the network (some noise is added to the cosine similarity to allow unlikely edges to occur).
-Then, the node pairs are sorted according to cosine similarity.
-Edges are created between nodes with the highest cosine similarity until the average degree (number of edges per node) is equal to the average degree of the simulated BA network ($\bar{deg}=4$).

-To induce the causal structure (see \Cref{fig:causal graph}), we generate the following parameters:
+To induce the causal structure (see \Cref{fig:causal graph}), treatments and outcomes are simulated for the fully synthetic and the semi-synthetic datasets, using the following parameters: